-Please see our 'Useful Links' page for alternative organisations that may be able to support you.
+Please see our 'Useful Links' page in the meantime for alternative organisations that may also be able to support you.

-We are sorry if you missed our window, but due to the high demand for our grants, we typically reach our maximum intake within a short period of time, and once this number is reached, access to applications will then close automatically, usually without notice.
+We are sorry if you missed our window, but due to the high demand for our grants, we typically reach our maximum intake very quickly after opening, and once this number is reached, access to applications will then close automatically, usually without notice.

 We politely ask that, during the current COVID-19 restrictions you do not email or call to check the progress of your application, as this slows the process down.
 Please be assured, that we will contact you as soon as we start working on your application, but it may take a little longer to gather relevant references and supporting information before it can be presented to the Trustees for their consideration.

-We are a small team, handling high volumes of applications, some of which are more urgent or complex than others, which influences how quickly we can respond to applications received.
+We are a small team of two, handling high volumes of applications, some of which are more urgent or complex than others, which influences how quickly we can respond to applications received.

 We appreciate that your circumstances may have changed significantly over recent weeks/months during the Covid-19 Pandemic, but unfortunately WE ARE NOT able to provide grants for rent arrears, housing costs, debts, utility bills or daily living costs.